 Go for a walk by the beach

 I am not a beach person at all and I am constantly warning people about the dangers of swimming in the beaches in Northern Portugal.

 However, I do love to go for a walk by the beach alone or with my friends, especially in Foz or in Matosinhos, as the sidewalk is fairly large so it accommodates a lot of people.
 It feels nice to enjoy the sunlight and the Atlantic breeze on my face, before heading to one of the closest pastry shops or fancy restaurants.

-How to get there: if you go to the beach in Matosinhos, the subway station Matosinhos Sul is 5min away from there.
-If you prefer to go to Foz, take the bus #500 in front of St. Francis church.
+How to get there: if you go to the beach in Matosinhos, the subway station Matosinhos Sul is a 5 minutes walk from there.
+If you prefer to go to Foz, take the bus 500 in front of St. Francis church.

 Do some window shopping in Rua de Santa Catarina